loco-can/loco-can-hardware/README.md

 ## ICP SDI pads
-To flash the bootloader on Atmega chips latter versions provide three pads to access the SDI port of the MCU.
-A jumper in the CS line between the MCU and the CAN controller has to be closed after the flash process.
+To flash the bootloader on Atmega chips latter versions provide four pads to access the SDI port of the MCU and a reset signal.
+A jumper in the CS line between the MCU and the CAN controller has to be open for the flash process and closed for normal operation.

-The hardware versions with the SDI pads are marked with a letter s at the end of the version string.
+The hardware versions with the SDI pads before 2.2 are marked with a letter s at the end of the version string.

 # Modules
-All modules are equipped with two 4-pin CAN connectors.
+All modules, except Loco-Single, are equipped with two 4-pin CAN connectors.
 The following modules are available or in developement:

 ## Interface definitions
 The pinout of the FTDI interface for flashing new software differs in the early versions.
 The standard pinout will be implemented in all revisions, divergent pinouts are listed with the version descriptions.